Summary

 Notable items

-- OpenAI published MRC as an open supercomputer networking protocol and said it is already used across large GB200 training clusters, making networking design a visible frontier-training advantage.
+- OpenAI published MRC as an open supercomputer networking protocol and said it is already deployed across large GB200 training clusters, making network design a visible frontier-training differentiator.

-- Stripe made Projects generally available and extended agentic commerce into Google AI surfaces, strengthening the case for payments and commerce controls as part of the AI infrastructure stack.
+- Stripe expanded its AI infrastructure footprint by making Projects generally available and extending agentic commerce into Google AI surfaces, pushing payments and commerce further into the agent stack.

 Source coverage